QtOpenGL/NGL/README.md

-#NGL the NCCA Graphics Library
+#NGL the NCCA Graphics Library (Bleeding Edge)
-This is the main source branch for the NCCA Graphics Library ngl.
+This is the "Bleeding Edge" source branch for the NCCA Graphics Library ngl.

+< This branch contains Jon's work in progress and stuff that may break especially the demos unless using the same "bleeding edge branch"
+< what you see here is what I will use next year for teaching.

+## Change Log

+- Updated to remove the VertexArrayObject class and use factories
+- Removed PathCamera (nobody really used it!)

+## Intro

 It needs to be built using QtCreator or CMake and you will also need to install boost (pathed in /usr/local/include as default)